-Your success at online learning depends on your facility with some basic computer-age skills.
-It's important to let me know sooner rather than later if any of these hold you up...talk to me and I can help before you get behind in actual coursework.
+Even face-to-face learning requires some facility with basic computer-age skills.
+It's important to let me know sooner rather than later if any of these hold you up.

-- Be able to reliably receive and respond in a timely fashion to messages sent to your CR email account. - Be able to navigate the course in Canvas. - Be able to download and upload files in Canvas. - Be able to use a phone or digital camera to take photos and videos that will be uploaded to Canvas. - Be able to access internet resources including online databases and fun stuff like YouTube. - Be able to use a word processing program (such as Microsoft Word or Google Docs). - Be able to use a data entry and/or graphing program (such as Microsoft Excel or Google Sheets).
+- Be able to reliably receive and respond in a timely fashion to messages sent to your CR email account. - Be able to navigate the course and upload and download files in Canvas. - Be able to use a phone or digital camera to take photos, videos, or make PDFs. - Be able to access internet resources including online databases and fun stuff like YouTube. - Be able to use a word processing program (such as Microsoft Word or Google Docs). - Be able to use a data entry and/or graphing program (such as Microsoft Excel or Google Sheets).